103rd Street station (IRT Broadway–Seventh Avenue Line): 20th century

 On September 30, 1910, the New York Public Service Commission approved a modification to Contract 1 to allow for the construction of additional entrances and exits at five stations, including 103rd Street and 110th Street on Broadway.
 Work was expected to be completed within a year of the date that permission was granted to do the work at these two stations.
 The northbound platform at the 103rd Street station was extended 125 ft to the north, while the southbound platform was not lengthened.
 Six-car local trains began operating in October 1910, and ten-car express trains began running on the West Side Line on January 24, 1911.
 Subsequently, the station could accommodate six-car local trains, but ten-car trains could not open some of their doors.

 In conjunction with the platform lengthening, a new entrance was installed at the southeast corner of 104th Street and Broadway; it was completed in March 1912.
 The kiosk for this entrance had previously been located at the southeast corner of Broadway and 42nd Street, serving the Times Square–42nd Street station, but it had been removed because 42nd Street was being widened.
 In 1920, an additional exit was constructed at 103rd Street in case of emergencies.
 In 1930, the kiosk for the entrance at the southeastern corner of 104th Street and Broadway was removed.

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
-A contract for the platform extensions at 103rd Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946.
+A contract for the platform extensions at 103rd Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946, with an estimated cost of $3.891 million.
 The platform extensions at these stations were opened in stages.
 On April 6, 1948, the platform extensionsf at 103rd Street opened.
 Simultaneously, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.
 In 1959, all 1 trains became local.